toucan123/boltwise-takehome/README.md

 }
 ```

-Order can be created or looked up by id.
+Orders can be created or looked up by id.

-Here's an example post body for an order:
+Here's an example post body for an order for POST /orders:

 ```
 {